emb-riscv/specs-markdown/real-time-clock.md

 The real-time clock input frequency is fixed to a device or application specific value.

-To support low-power devices, the real-time clock input should be a low freqency oscilator; the actual source is implementation dependent.
+To support low-power devices, the real-time clock input should be a low freqency oscillator; the actual source is implementation specific.

 > <sup>Common implementations use a 32.678 Hz quartz or oscillator.
   Low frequency internal RC oscillators (for example 40 kHz) can also be used, but the application